Karmyl/Karmyl/README.md

 - Musics and sound effects

 #### AI-Car-Driver
-- All functionality of the environment and the AI-agent
+- All functionality of the environment and of the AI-agent